 Why and How to Invest in Open Research Infrastructure?

-“VIVO Talks!” with Emmy Tsang will be held on October 13, 2022 from 1-2 pm CEST.
+“VIVO Talks!” with Emmy Tsang was held on October 13, 2022 from 1-2 pm CEST.
 The event series is hosted by the “VIVO Research Information Platform” project team at the Berlin University Alliance.
-Please register to participate (Registration).

 About Emmy Tsang

 Emmy Tsang is the Engagement Lead at Invest in Open Infrastructure (IOI), a non-profit initiative dedicated to improving funding and resourcing for open technologies and systems.
 She also is a Co-Director at Open Life Science supporting individuals and stakeholders in research to become open science ambassadors.

 Emmy Tsang served as Open Science Community and Engagement Manager at the Delft University of Technology.
 In this role, she was aiming at widening the adoption of open science practices across the university.
 Among others, she led communication and engagement efforts for the TU Delft Open Science Programme and managed the Open Science Community Delft.